Warcraft Universe Supports

 - White Hair, Black Heart: She has the hair to match her name, and is a racist fanatic who seems to get a kick out of hurting people.

 Medivh is the last Guardian of Tirisfal.
-He was possessed by the former titan, Sargeras, while he was in the womb of his mother, Aegwynn, and this corrupted him, causing him to cooperate with the orc warlock, Gul'dan, to open the Dark Portal to allow the Burning Legion to ravage Azeroth, and shortly after he was killed by the champion of the Alliance, Lord Anduin Lothar.
-He was resurrected by Aegwynn, and as an atonement for his crime, he became the mysterious Prophet that warns about the next coming of the Burning Legion, which would become the Third War.
-While at first unsuccessful, he managed to convince several leaders like Thrall, Jaina Proudmoore, Malfurion Stormrage and Tyrande Whisperwind, to stand united against the Burning Legion's Archimonde, eventually destroying him in the Battle of Mount Hyjal.
+He was possessed by the dark titan Sargeras while still in the womb of his mother, Aegwynn.
+Sargeras' influence drove him insane, causing him to open the Dark Portal and allow the orcish Horde to ravage Azeroth.
+His deception was discovered and he was killed by the Alliance, but he was later resurrected by Aegwynn.
+As an atonement for his crimes, he became the mysterious Prophet that warned of the next coming of the Burning Legion during the Third War.
+While at first unsuccessful, he managed to convince Thrall, Jaina Proudmoore, Malfurion Stormrage and Tyrande Whisperwind to stand united against the demonlord Archimonde, eventually destroying him in the Battle of Mount Hyjal.
+Medivh then disappeared, believing that the world no longer had a need for Guardians.

-Medivh is a powerful ranged Support who specializes in assisting his teammates in non-healing ways and crowd-controlling enemies.
+Medivh is a powerful ranged Support whose skill ceiling is very high, but offers incredible utility in his abilities.
 Medivh's trait is Raven Form, which replaces his mount with an invulnerable raven that can fly over the terrain.
-His basic abilities are Arcane Rift, a short-ranged projectile that pierces enemies and deals a small amount of damage, and has its cooldown reduced and mana refunded if it strikes an enemy hero.
+His first basic ability is Arcane Rift, a short-ranged projectile that pierces enemies and deals a small amount of damage, and has its cooldown reduced and mana refunded if it strikes an enemy hero.
 Medivh also has a baseline quest, The Master's Touch, which drastically increases the damage and cooldown reduction of Arcane Rift after hitting 40 heroes without dying.
 Force of Will grants an impenetrable barrier to an ally, preventing all damage done to them for a short time and healing them for a percentage of the damage blocked.
 Portal creates a pair of connected portals that allies can travel between.
+The portals last several seconds and can be used an unlimited number of times while they remain.

-His Heroic abilities are Poly Bomb, which turns an enemy into a harmless flying sheep for a short time, which then spreads to nearby enemies when it expires, and Ley Line Seal, a slow projectile that freezes enemy Heroes in stasis for a short time.
+His first Heroic ability is Poly Bomb, which turns an enemy hero into a harmless flying sheep.
+When the ability expires, enemies standing near them will be turned into sheep who can also spread this effect.
+His second option, Ley Line Seal, is a large, slow projectile that freezes enemy Heroes it hits in Time Stop for a short period.

 His current skins are Magus Medivh and Knight Owl Medivh.

 - Animal Motifs: Ravens.
-His cloak is decorated with black feathers, his staff has a wooden raven atop it, and he transforms into a raven instead of mounting.
+His cloak is decorated with black feathers, his staff has a wooden raven atop it, his portals have two stone raven wings covering their bottom sides and he transforms into a raven instead of mounting.

-- The Archmage: As the Guardian of Tirisfal, he is the most powerful mage in Azeroth, to the point that not even Deathwing wants to anger him directly.
+- As the Guardian of Tirisfal, he is the most powerful mage in Azeroth, to the point that not even Deathwing wants to anger him directly.

 - Beware the Nice Ones: Preaches peace and cooperation between races, but now that he is sound of mind and body, he absolutely cannot stand people like Gul'dan or anything that has to do with demons and will strike you down if you stand in his way.